kalekundert/fcmcmp/README.rst

 associate wells and plates in pretty much any way you want.
-When you ask FCMcmp to parse these files, it returns a list- and dictionary-based data structure that contains these associations, plus it automatically parses the raw FCS data into a pandas data frame.
+When you ask FCMcmp to parse these files, it returns a list- and dictionary-based data structure that contains these associations, plus it automatically parses the raw FCS data into pandas data frames.

 .. image:: https://travis-ci.org/kalekundert/fcmcmp.svg?branch=master
     :target: https://travis-ci.org/kalekundert/fcmcmp